snuffpuppet/UTest/README.md

 # UTest
-A simple Unit Testing framework for GAS
+A simple Unit Testing framework for GAS (Google Apps Script).
+GAS is a cloud based javascript platform built into Google's application suite.
+For more info check out this link: https://developers.google.com/apps-script/

 To use this framework:
 1. Add the library UTest to your code:
    In your script file go to Resources->Libraries and copy in the following library key.
-Select the stable version and click Save:
+Select the latest stable version and click Save.
+   (Further information on adding libraries to your scripts can be found here: https://developers.google.com/apps-script/guide_libraries)
 ```
    MfVkvoq5roRM2C2Hl70BB1ZMWPiBgPoq6
 ```